Kalinga

 Kalinga has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects that could impact this region.
-Notable ones are Greville, Clayfield Development Aggregate, Clayfield Villagio Shopping Centre Revitalisation, and 12-14 Figgis Street Townhouses.
-Below is a list of those most likely to be relevant.
+Area infrastructure changes significantly influence local performance.
+AreaSearch identified nine projects likely impacting the area.
+Major initiatives include Greville, Clayfield Development Aggregate, Clayfield Villagio Shopping Centre Revitalisation, and 12-14 Figgis Street Townhouses.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.